 Redundant Rin ng Page Ring ID/Name To create a Redundant Ring select the Ring ID, which has range from 0 to 31.
 If the name field is left blank, the name of this ring is automatically named with the Ring ID.
 The maximum number of rings is 32.
 Note: Once a ring is created, you cannot change it.
 Ring Configura ation Ring ID Once a Ring is created, the Ring ID appears, and cannot be changed.
 In multiple ring environments, the traffic can only be forwarded under the same Ring ID.
 Remember to check the Ring ID when there are more than one ring in existence.
 Name This field shows the name of the Ring.
 If it is not entered when creating, it is automatically named by the rule RingID .
-Version The version of Ring can be changed here, the choices are Rapid Super Ring or Super Chain .
 Device Priority The switch with highest priority (highest value) is automatically selected as the Ring Master (RM).
 When one of the ring ports on this switch becomes a forwarding port and the other one becomes a blocking port.
 If all of the switches have the same priority, the switch with the highest MAC address is selected as the Ring Master.
 Ring Port1 In a Rapid Super Ring environment, you should have two Ring ports.
 Whether this switch is a Ring Master or not.
 When configuring Rapid Super Rings , two ports should be selected to be Ring ports.
 For a Ring Master, one of the Ring Ports becomes the forwarding port and the other one becomes the blocking port.

-Redundant Rin g Page (Continued) Path Cost Change the Path Cost of Ring Port1, if this switch is the Ring Master of a Ring, then it determines the blocking port.
+Path Cost Change the Path Cost of Ring Port1, if this switch is the Ring Master of a Ring, then it determines the blocking port.
 The port with higher Path Cost in the two Ring Ports becomes the blocking port, If the Path Cost is the same, the port with larger port number becomes the blocking port.
 Ring Port2 Assign another port for ring connection.
 Path Cost Change the Path Cost of Ring Port2.

-Parid Dual Rapid Dual Homing is an important feature of Rapid Super Ring redundancy technology.
+Redundant Ring t Ring Page (Continued) Popid Dual Rapid Dual Homing is an important feature of Rapid Super Ring redundancy technology.
 When you want to connect multiple RSR or form redundant topology with other vendors, RDH allows you to have a maximum of seven multiple links for redundancy without any problem.
 Rapid Dual Homing In RDH, you do not need to configure a specific port to connect to other protocol.
 The RDH selects the fastest link for the primary link and blocks all the other links to avoid a loop.
 If the primary link failed, RDH automatically forwards the secondary link for a network redundant.
 If there are more connections, they are standby links and are recovered if both primary and secondary links are broken.
-RDH Ext ID This is the Rapid Dual Homing Extension ID.
-The Extension ID and Ring ID cannot be the same, when dual home to the same external network.
-The Extension ID range is from 0 to 7.
-With the combination of Extension ID (0 to 7) and Ring ID (0 to 31), the ES8520-XT supports up to 256 (8 x 32) different dual homing rings.
 Ring status To Enable/Disable the Ring, remember to enable the Ring after you add it.
-Super Chain Co onfiguration ID The Ring Identifier referring to this Ring (Chain).
-Role Super Chain has two node roles, Border and Member .
-Border is the node, which connects to an external network.
-Member is the node except the Border node in the Super Chain.
-Edge Port Edge Port is one of ring ports of Border node.
-It is used to connect to an external network.
 Click Apply to apply the settings.
-Apply Note: You must Save the settings ( Page 126 ), if you want to maintain these settings if the ES8520-XT is powered off.
+Apply Note: You must Save the settings (Page 147), if you want to maintain these settings if the ES7528 is powered off.